Teaching

 Classical and Quantum Optics (260036)

 Characterization of optical elements – experimental statistics of various states of light – experimental characterization of the quantum nature of light – quantum randomness – polarization states – observation of wave properties as well as particle behavior – interaction-free measurements – coherence length – laser and optical cavities or alternatively atom spectroscopy.
-The insights and content of this course will be made accessible via experiments.
-Each experimental group has a limit of up to 4 students and will require 1 week of full-time work.

 When:

-Block 6th - 10th of September 2021
+Block 4th - 8th of September 2023

 ECTS-Credits: 7.00